 A “mass layoff” is a reduction in force not due to a plant closing, or a loss of employment at a single site that affects a significant number of employees.
 A loss of employment at a single site during any 30-day period falls under the WARN requirements if it affects a minimum of 50 employees, who constitute at least 33% of the employer’s full time employees.
 An employer who lays off 500 or more full-time employees at a single worksite, regardless of the percentage of workforce those 500 employees compose, is also subject to the WARN Act’s notification requirements.

 The Previant Law Firm, S.C. has successfully pursued actions on behalf of workers affected by plant closures and mass layoffs.
 Our WARN Act team has assisted employees and their unions in collecting pay and benefits they were entitled to.
-If you have been affected by a plant closure or have questions about the WARN Act, please do not wait to talk to a Milwaukee labor lawyer at our firm.
+If you have been affected by a plant closure or have questions about the WARN Act, please do not wait to talk to a Milwaukee lawyer handling mass layoffs at our firm.

 Contact our offices at (414) 240-1185 today for more information on employer bankruptcy, plant closures, and mass layoffs.
 Hablamos Español.